 Ingredients

 - Green beans- Low FODMAP when the portion size is under control.
 Trim the ends off.
-Cut green beans into halves.
+Cut green beans in half.

 - Red bell pepper - Low FODMAP in limited portion size.
 Cut into long slices.